What's New in Kansas City

 In fact, CNBC recently recognized Kansas City as the world’s best destination for travel and remote work, emphasizing the rich opportunities to blend business and local culture during your stay.
 It’s why so many convention attendees who travel to KC for the first time find themselves planning a return visit sooner rather than later, with the connections they’ve made during their time in the City of Fountains drawing them back for more.

 Authentic, affordable, easy to reach and earning a reputation as a region that can’t be overlooked—it’s the right time for Kansas City.

-Public art will have a significant presence in the new terminal, with a total of $5.6 million being invested in works from 28 individual artists.
-The final 19 artists, all of whom live in the KC area or have local ties, were announced in September 2021.
-Sculptures, paintings and installations will reflect area history and Kansas City’s cultural cornerstones, from its well-recognized place as a jazz hotbed to its City of Fountains moniker.
+Public art has a significant presence in the new terminal, with a total of $5.6 million having been invested in works from 28 individual artists.
+The final 19 artists, all of whom live in the KC area or have local ties, were announced in September of 2021.
+Sculptures, paintings and installations reflect area history and Kansas City’s cultural cornerstones, from its well-recognized place as a jazz hotbed to its City of Fountains moniker.

 KC Streetcar Expansion in Progress

 In the heart of Downtown Kansas City, another major transportation upgrade will connect convention attendees to more of KC’s neighborhoods, lodging options and entertainment districts.
 A significant expansion to the KC Streetcar is now underway following a funding announcement earlier this year.

 After a total award of $174 million in federal funding secured in January 2021, essential design and infrastructure projects are currently taking place in preparation for the route’s extension.
 Construction of the expanded Streetcar line is slated to begin in the next several months.